Frostbite1536/EvmosRosetta/README.md

 - **Error handling and logging:** Add error handling and logging for each social channel integration to ensure the bot runs smoothly and provides useful information in case of issues.
 - **Unit tests:** Add unit tests for each social channel integration to verify that the bot functions correctly and can handle various situations and edge cases.

-By implementing these features, you can make the bot more versatile and useful for a broader audience, catering to their specific preferences and needs for content consumption and sharing on different platforms.
+By implementing these features, EvmosRosetta will become more versatile and useful for a broader audience, catering to their specific preferences and needs for content consumption and sharing on different platforms.

 ## License
 This project is licensed under the GNU Affero General Public License v3.0 (AGPL-3.0).